-Figure 8.
-Citizen Engagement Approach illustration (Graphics: Jesus Daniel Garcia Melo - NTNU) DESIGN GUIDELINES This section focuses on redesigning and retrofitting buildings to create zero-emission, positive energy structures in sustainable, climate-positive, circular communities (CPCC).
+This section focuses on redesigning and retrofitting buildings to create zero-emission, positive energy structures in sustainable, climate-positive, circular communities (CPCC).
 The main objectives include reducing energy and emissions, increasing energy efficiency, and integrating sustainability with aesthetics and quality of life through circular design processes.
 This encompasses adapting to local climates, renovating with minimal disruption, reducing greenhouse emissions, emphasising circularity, and integrating efficient photovoltaics while prioritising occupant well-being and architectural aspects.
 The representation of these aspects is shown by the five demos that are integrating methods regarding to the Sustainable Building (Re) Design task.

-Figure 9.
-Overall design guidelines of the five demos involved in the design stage.
-(Jesus Daniel Garcia Melo - NTNU) Zero emission and positive energy buildings in climate positive energy neighborhood in Oslo Deliverable D4.1: Design guidelines of zero-emission and positive energy buildings in a climate positive energy neighbourhood in Oslo.
-First version delivered in M12 and to be updated in M24 and M36.
-The Norwegian demo project at Voldsløkka School and Cultural area involves constructing a secondary school, new cultural facilities, and renovating an existing historic building, totaling 14,000 square meters.
+Figure 9 Overall design guidelines of the five demos involved in the design stage.
+(Jesus Daniel Garcia Melo - NTNU)

+Zero emission and positive energy buildings in climate positive energy neighbourhood in Oslo Deliverable D4.1: Design guidelines of zero-emission and positive energy buildings in a climate positive energy neighbourhood in Oslo.
+First version delivered in M12 and to be updated in M24 and M45.

+The Norwegian demo project at Voldsløkka School and Cultural area involves constructing a secondary school, new cultural facilities, and renovating an existing historic building, totalling 14,000 square meters.
 One aim is to showcase Oslo's first plus-energy school, generating surplus energy, thanks to a 1,556 square meter PV installation.
-The project also encompasses the renovation of a culture heritage building on the site (a former industrial building called Heidenreich) and turn it into a cultural building with high environmental performance.
-The goals emphasise integration with the local community and green initiatives.
+The project also encompasses the renovation of a culture heritage building on the site (a former industrial building called Heidenreich) to turn it into a cultural building with high environmental performance.
+The goals prioritise integration with the local community and green initiatives.
 The ARV project actions focus on efficient renovations, district energy, and enhancing social, educational, and digital aspects to foster Citizen Energy Communities.

-Architectural Qualities - Multi-layered system cladding, PV panels and windows. - Permeable open surface for rainwater management. - Flexible floor plan layout. - Preservation and upgrading of Heidenreich building.
+- Multi-layered system cladding, PV panels and windows. - Permeable open surface for rainwater management. - Flexible floor plan layout. - Preservation and upgrading of Heidenreich building.

-Social Qualities - HUB for education around energy technologies and sustainability. - Young ambassadors' program promoting energy efficiency.
+- HUB for education around energy technologies and sustainability. - Young ambassadors' program promoting energy efficiency.